ffund/run-my-experiment-on-geni-blog/2017-04-23-de-anonymizing-tor-traffic-with-website-fingerprinting.md

 python make-fingerprint.py --filename engineering.csv
 ```

 A list of tuples, containing the type of data (whether a data packet or a marker) and the data itself, will be outputted onto the display.
 During this process several plots are created as visuals of the fingerprint for the  comparison part of our experiment later.
 The plots are saved as a PNG image file, and should be stored somewhere for later.
 As an additional part of the fingerprint, a table is created, containing information about the other markers that are appended at the end of the list.
-The name of each of the images depends on the website, for example, where <sitename> can refer to facebook.
-The file <sitename>-fingerprint-plot-grid.png contains the visualization (as shown in the [Results](#results) section), and the table shown in that section is saved as <sitename>-fingerprint-table.pdf.
+The name of each of the images depends on the website, for example, where `<sitename>` can refer to facebook.
+The file `<sitename>-fingerprint-plot-grid.png` contains the visualization (as shown in the [Results](#results) section), and the table shown in that section is saved as `<sitename>-fingerprint-table.pdf`.

 Now we must do the same for the other four sites.
 For Facebook: